tvler/lazy-progressive-enhancement/readme.md

 ### Design
  - Written in pure JS -- no dependencies.
- - Designed to *enforce* pregressive enhancement and accessibility.
+ - Designed to *enforce* pregressive enhancement, accessibility, and valid HTML markup.
  - Not a framework, not a library, just a function.
  - Also works on iframes.